Adhi1755/PageWhisper/README.md

 ### 1\.
 Open the Notebook

-In the Jupyter interface, open the `PageWhisper.ipynb` notebook.
+In the Jupyter interface, open the `PageWhisper - RAG (Retrieval-Augmented Generation).jpynb` notebook.

 ### 2\.
 Run All Cells